Choose from different sessions. Sign up for one or more!

 Limited to 6 participants per session.

-We know that over the past few months in quarantine, that you have been working diligently on making artwork.
 This on-line critique is a chance to gain insight and feedback on your work as well see what others have been working on, all from the comfort of your own home.
 Facilitated by Mia Bergeron, each critique session is scheduled for a 2.5 hours and will be limited to 6 participants per session to allow ample time for each participant to have a meaningful amount of critique time.
 Participants may have up to two painting in progress critiqued.
 Through ZOOM video conferencing, Mia will thoroughly look and critique each piece, placing importance on content, technique, and imagery, while providing feedback.
-This is great opportunity for any artist to gain guidance, accountability, and a creative push during this challenging time.
+This is great opportunity for any artist to gain guidance, accountability, and a creative push.

 Images: After registering, please send up to 2 good quality images of the work (s) you wish to have critiqued to: firstname.lastname@example.org

 Materials: The critiques will be conducted via ZOOM from the comfort of you own home, so just make sure you have the ZOOM app downloaded to your computer, iPhone or tablet.
-After registration, you will be sent a link to the ZOOM session for which you have signed up with instructions on how to join your session.
+About a week before your session, you will be sent a link to the ZOOM session for which you have signed up with instructions on how to join your session.
 Click to download the Zoom app.

 About the facilitator: